tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/常见问题/计费相关_intl_en.md

 <span id="2"></span>
 ## How does the CLB billing work?
 CLB billing policies vary by account type.
 For more information, please see [Billing Overview](https://intl.cloud.tencent.com/document/product/214/36999).
 The main difference between bill-by-IP and bill-by-CVM accounts lays in the billing dimension, other aspects such as service access and monitoring are the same.
 For more information on differences between account types, please see [Checking Account Type](https://intl.cloud.tencent.com/document/product/684/15246).
-- Bill-by-IP account: For the public network traffic accessing a CLB instance, the public network fee is charged on the CLB instance, rather than a CVM instance.
-For the traffic accessing via a public IP, the public network fee is charged on the public IP, rather than a CVM instance either.
+- Public network fee of bill-by-IP accounts: for the public network traffic accessing a CLB instance or a public IP, the public network fee is respectively charged on the CLB instance or the public IP.
-- Bill-by-CVM account: For the public network traffic accessing a CLB instance or a public IP, the public network fee is charged on a CVM instance, not on the CLB instance or the public IP.
+- Public network fee of bill-by CVM accounts: for the public network traffic accessing a CLB instance or a public IP, the public network fee is charged on the CVM instance.

 [[Back to Top]](#6)